Kay Boyle (USA)

 Boyle returned to the United States at the outbreak of war, divorcing Vail in 1943.
 The same year she married Baron Joseph von Franckenstein.
-Over the next few years she published a series of novels about the German occupation of France and the French resistance to Nazi rule: Primer for Combat (1942), Avalanche (1944), and A Frenchman Must Die (1946).
-In 1947 she and her husband moved to German, with Boyle serving as a European correspondent for The New Yorker and her husband working in the U.S. Foreign Service.
+Over the next few years, she published a series of novels about the German occupation of France and the French resistance to Nazi rule: Primer for Combat (1942), Avalanche (1944), and A Frenchman Must Die (1946).
+In 1947 she and her husband moved to Germany, with Boyle serving as a European correspondent for The New Yorker and her husband working in the U.S. Foreign Service.
 With the onset of McCarthyism, however, von Franckenstein was fired, and, back in the United States, Boyle herself was blacklisted for her participation in progressive movements.
-The Smoking Moutain: Stories of Germany During Occupation was published in 1951 and Generation Without Farewell in 1960.
+The Smoking Mountain: Stories of Germany During Occupation was published in 1951 and Generation Without Farewell in 1960.

 After her husband’s death in 1963, she moved to San Francisco, teaching at San Francisco State University.
 Her memoirs, written with those of Robert McAlmon, were published as Being Geniuses Together in 1966.